 The Financial Technology Law Review: Russia

-Digital transformation continues to rapidly impact the financial industry.
-The year 2020 was designated to be the stress test year for accelerating transformation processes and highlighting systematic problems in the financial technology market2 for both banks (and other credit institutions) and pure fintech players.
-These global changes compel Russian financial service providers to continue constant experiments with new technologies and business models, thus paving the way for a growing interest in fintech.
+Digital transformation continues to rapidly impact the financial industry in Russia.
+The year 2020 was designated as the stress test year for accelerating transformation processes and highlighting systematic problems in the financial technology market2 for both banks (and other credit institutions) and pure fintech players.
+These global changes compel Russian financial service providers to continue with constant experiments in new technologies and business models, thus paving the way for a growing interest in fintech.

-Even though there are some obstacles and uncertainties that may impact certain business models, overall, Russia can be categorised as a fintech-friendly jurisdiction with no unusually burdensome requirements on companies involved in this field of commerce.
-Moreover, since July 2020,3 digital transformation is outlined as one of the five key strategic goals for the country's future development until 2030, thus, making it clear that the Russian regulatory framework for digital economy and financial technologies will rapidly change.
+Even though there are some obstacles and uncertainties that may impact certain business models, overall Russia can be categorised as a fintech-friendly jurisdiction with no unusually burdensome requirements on companies involved in this field of commerce.
+Moreover, since July 2020, digital transformation has been outlined as one of the five key strategic goals for the country's development until 2030,3 thus making it clear that the Russian regulatory framework for digital economy and financial technologies will rapidly change.

-The main regulator, the Central Bank of Russia (the Central Bank), also demonstrates an open-minded approach towards new financial technologies and maintains an informative website in English.4 Intending to increase information availability concerning financial market players, the Central Bank plans to unite all the existing registers of financial organisations and create a Unified Register (URUFR), which will contain information about all companies entitled to provide financial services.
+The main regulator, the Central Bank of Russia (the Central Bank), also demonstrates an open-minded approach towards new financial technologies and maintains an informative website in English.4 Intending to increase availability of information concerning financial market players, the Central Bank plans to unite all the existing registers of financial organisations and create a unified register (URUFR), which will contain information about all companies entitled to provide financial services.

-Since 1 January 2021, the law5 establishing tax incentives for IT companies has entered into force.
-According to the 'tax manoeuvre' provisions, firstly, the insurance payments rate for IT companies has reduced from 14 per cent to 7.6 per cent.
-Secondly, the income tax rate has reduced from 20 per cent to 3 per cent.
-Finally, the obligation to pay VAT is excluded for IT companies, accredited in the Ministry of Digital Development, Communications and Mass Media of the Russian Federation, provided that its software products are included in the Unified Register of Russian Programs for Electronic Computers and Databases.
+On 1 January 2021, the law establishing tax incentives for IT companies5 entered into force.
+According to the 'tax manoeuvre' provisions: first, the insurance payments rate for IT companies has been reduced from 14 per cent to 7.6 per cent; second, the income tax rate has been reduced from 20 per cent to 3 per cent; and, finally, there is no obligation for an IT company to pay VAT if the company is accredited in the Ministry of Digital Development, Communications and Mass Media of the Russian Federation, provided that its software products are included in the Unified Register of Russian Programs for Electronic Computers and Databases.

-Despite certain bureaucratic obstacles, such legal benefits will certainly help large fintech companies and small start-ups develop the Russian IT industry and attract more big players on to the market.
+Despite certain bureaucratic obstacles, these legal benefits will certainly help large fintech companies and small start-ups develop the Russian IT industry and will attract more big players on to the market.

 i Licensing and marketing

-Given this fact, as of March 2021, there is currently no universal fintech licence in Russia.
-Instead, each business model of fintech is regulated separately.
-However, as it is seen from the Central Banks's advisory report,6 the main regulator plans to change the current approach based on the global trends towards financial services market reforms.
-Instead of separate requirements for each type of financial service, it is proposed to group financial activities into 'blocks'7 and elaborate regulation based on the unified licences.
+Given this fact, as at January 2022, there is no universal fintech licence in Russia.
+Instead, each fintech business model is regulated separately.
+However, as illustrated in the Central Banks' advisory report,7 the main regulator plans to change the current approach based on the global trends towards financial services market reforms.
+Instead of separate requirements for each type of financial service, it is proposed to group financial activities into 'blocks'8 and elaborate regulation based on unified licences.
 The exact timeline for the changes is not set but the Central Bank's representatives presume that at least a year is needed to prepare for the first step of norms unification.

-Apart from the main financial regulator, there are other authorities who have adjacent functions in the regulation of fintech:
+Apart from the main financial regulator, there are other authorities that have adjacent functions in the regulation of fintech:

 - the Ministry of Finance is responsible for general financial policy and overall management in the field of finance in Russia;